-This large shrub or small tree has glossy dark green leaves with toothed edges.
-In May it has creamy-white flowers that are followed by berries.
-The leaves, which sometimes turn burgundy in fall, have an unpleasant odor when crushed.
+This large shrub or small tree growing 15 to 20 feet tall.
+It has glossy, dark green leaves with toothed edges.
+In May creamy-white flowers are followed later with clusters of red berries.
+The shiny dark green leaves turn a burgundy in fall.

 This plant has some cultivated varieties.
 Go to list of cultivars.